jorgearayac/enhanced-string-calculator/README.md

 ### Key takeaways:
 - Practiced breaking complex problems into manageable steps.
 - Improved attention to detail and testing for edge cases.

+## F# Implementation comments
+The implementation in **F#** represents a Task for itself.
+In this section I will be writing down my thoughts while learning this language.
+> You may notice in the commits and inline comments in the `string_calculator.fs` file that I am constantly comparing the commands in F# to those in Python.